 Latest News About Where Did The Asteroid That Killed The Dinosaurs Land

-If you’d like, I can pull some recent primary sources or create a quick visual timeline showing the sequence from impact to mass extinction, with citations after each fact.
+If you’d like, I can pull up the latest peer-reviewed summaries or create a quick timeline graphic showing the sequence of events from impact to climate effects, with sources inline.

 Sources